andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep.rst

   cat $HOME/BIDS_tutorial/code/fmriprep.sh

-Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.
-To run the script, type the following into the terminal, line by line:
+**Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.
+You may also increase the *mem* and *nthreads* variables if your computer/system has greater computing power, which will decrease the time needed for fMRIPrep to complete.**

+Once you're set, run the script by typing the following into the terminal, line by line:

 ::

   bash
   source $HOME/BIDS_tutorial/code/fmriprep.sh

 fMRIPrep will take several hours to run.
+Do not that the fMRIPrep command we've run is quite bare-bones; there are many additional flag options that can (and should) be used, so it's recommended that you check out the documentation for them `here <https://fmriprep.readthedocs.io/en/stable/usage.html>`__.
+Be aware that if in the future you run fMRIPrep with additional options, it will likely increase the time needed to run to completition.

+Understanding fMRIPrep output
+*****************************

+Once complete, there are two main things that fMRIPrep generates that will be of interest: the pre-processed data itself, and an HTML report.
+Regarding the data itself, the fMRIPrep developers & contributors have already provided excellent documentation on where files are and what the mean; the documentation can be found `here <https://fmriprep.readthedocs.io/en/stable/outputs.html>`__.

+This tutorial will instead focus more on the HTML report itself, which provides handy visualizations to better determine how well pre-processing went.

+Final Thoughts
+**************

+In this tutorial we went over how to set up and run fMRIPrep on a BIDS dataset containing one subject.
+The purpose was to become familiar with how to set up and run fMRIPrep and understand the output.
+If you found this useful and would like to use fMRIPrep on your own data, you may want to include additional features in the script, or make your own.
+Since this tutorial was an extrememly simplified implentation of fMRIPrep, you may encounter issues when running it on your own data.
+Fear not, you can post your questions/issues on `NeuroStars <https://neurostars.org>`__ or fMRIPrep’s `github page <https://github.com/poldracklab/fmriprep>`__.

+Additional fMRIPrep Resources
+*****************************

+Here are some additional fMRIPrep resources/links that you may find helpful

+`Stanford tutorial by Franklin Feingold <http://reproducibility.stanford.edu/fmriprep-tutorial-running-the-docker-image/>`__ `Tutorial by Gelana Tostaeva <https://medium.com/@gelana/using-fmriprep-for-fmri-data-preprocessing-90ce4a9b85bd>`__